Jay-Idrees/SAS-Progamming-Clinical-Trials/readme.md

     - Quality of life data
         - SF-36 and SF-12 health survey for quality of life questionares

-## SAS Programing Commands commonly used in Clincial Trials data
+## SAS Programing Commands commonly used in Clincial Trials Data
 - **Import and Export clinical trials data**
     - `set`, `merge`
         - set is vertical concatination of data rows from multiple datasets